 1. Keep it Simple

 Your onboarding checklist should streamline your laborious procedure so new users can get up and running in minutes.
+Prioritize no more than two or three primary triggers.
+It's crucial to keep in mind that new users know nothing about your product โ easy-to-follow instructions are more likely to get users to activate.

 2. Use Progress Bars

+Users may feel threatened by an extensive onboarding checklist.
+A progress bar is an excellent addition to keep the checklist fresh in the user's mind and encourage them to finish it.
 When they see that 70% of the checklist items have already been completed, they will be likelier to follow through and finish the entire thing.

 3. Gamify Your Onboarding Checklist

 A user onboarding checklist may feel like a series of errands.
 Thankfully, gamification can remedy that by turning the onboarding process into a fun activity.
+Badges, scorecard points, and ranks are all ways to add gaming elements to your onboarding checklist.
+When a user accomplishes a goal, they are rewarded โ whether with experience points, a badge, or a new difficulty level.

 4. A/B Test Your Copy

 What readers take away from your copy is entirely up to you, which can increase the percentage of new users who finish their onboarding checklist.
+You can learn which version of the copy performs best by testing various iterations.

 Get readers to do something by directing their attention to a call-to-action in your copy.
 Since a checklist has limited space for explanation, specificity and accuracy are paramount.
+Show them the advantages โ this will help them see why they should care.